cs3157-borowski/recitations/recitation_1/git.md

 	1. Checkout to the branch that you want to make edits on
 	2. To get the latest version of that branch, run `~$ git pull` which will 'pull' the most recent commit of the remote repository (specific to the branch that you are on.)
-	3. Make your edits, stage them, commit them, and to push them onto the remote repository, run `~$git push origin <branch-name>` (this should be a familiar command.
+	3. Make your edits, stage them, commit them, and to push them onto the remote repository, run `$ git push origin <branch-name>` (this should be a familiar command.

 You and your partner can do this in a cycle, pushing and pulling each others commits to update the same branch.
 However, when making big changes or developing large chunks of code, we recommend going the branching route and creating a separate branch and opening a pull request.
 This is a lot safer and can prevent conflicts which we will go over in future sections.